 Similar to the HTTP header, several features can be controlled at the same time by specifying a semicolon-separated list of policy directives.

-For example, this blocks the iframe from using the camera and microphone.
+For example, this blocks the

 <iframe allow="camera 'none'; microphone 'none'">